 ***You can purchase an INEXPENSIVE AD-FREE PDF of this pattern on Etsy HERE!
 This beautifully formatted PDF includes the step-by-step pictures and patterns for BOTH the Summit Beanie and Summit Cowl- it is a total of 5 pages including the cover page!
-Lion Brand Yarn has made a convenient kit HERE that includes the crochet patterns and all the luxurious Fifty Fifty Yarn required to make the matching beanie and cowl set (this special yarn is only available online or at the Lion Brand Yarn Studio in New York City)!
+This pattern is also available in the “Crochet Cowls & Scarves PATTERN BUNDLE” which includes over 20 beautiful designs at a discounted price – check out the bundle HERE!
+Lion Brand Yarn has made a convenient kit HERE that includes the crochet patterns and all the luxurious Fifty Fifty Yarn required to make the matching beanie and cowl set (this special yarn is only available online)!

 Whenever I release a new knit design, people always ask if I can make a similar crochet version (and vice versa)!
 I knit my Summit Beanie and Cowl and brought them to Maui so that we could photograph them ontop of the dormant volcano Mount Haleakala.
 Upon our return home, I managed to find some time to design a crochet version so that my crochet friends would not be left out!
 I wanted to make sure that crocheters could get a chance to work with the amazing new Fifty Fifty yarn as well.
 It is 50% alpaca, 50% wool, and it is classified as a super bulky level 6 yarn although I would say it is closer to a jumbo level 7.
 It is a very soft yarn because of the alpaca in it, and I do not find it itchy at all!